WardaAhad/WardaAhad/README.md

 **Machine Learning Deployment Project**

-An end-to-end machine learning system that predicts customer churn using classification models and provides predictions through a deployed application.
+An end-to-end machine learning system that predicts customer churn using classification models and provides predictions through a web application.

 **Tech Stack**